-Meadowbrook Farm Park: Meadowbrook is a 460-acre, historic farm property located in the cities of North Bend and Snoqualmie that commands sweeping views of Mount Si and the Cascade Mountain Range.
+Meadowbrook Farm Park: Meadowbrook is a 460-acre, historic open space property located in the cities of North Bend and Snoqualmie that commands sweeping views of Mount Si and the Cascade Mountain Range.
+Meadowbrook Farm is a part of the original Snoqualmie Prairie, referred to as baqwab in Lushootseed, which was maintained for thousands of years by the Snoqualmie people, and remains of high cultural importance to the Snoqualmie Tribe today.
 In the late 1800's, it was a thriving hop ranch and was later used for vegetable crops and dairy farming through the 1960's.
-Meadowbrook Farm is owned by the Cities of North Bend and Snoqualmie, and is managed by the Meadowbrook Farm Preservation Association.
+Meadowbrook Farm is owned by the Cities of North Bend and Snoqualmie, and is managed by the Si View Metropolitan Park District.